Myself 2018 at 65

 9/3/15

 It is common knowledge that the 12-hour cycle of a clock leads to palindromic configurations predictably.
-I am becoming fascinated by how these palindromes occur and would like to explore the attributes of them.
-With this in mind let us look at the structure of palindromes that occur as a 12-hour clock proceeds through its cycles.
+I am becoming fascinated by how these palindromes occur and would like to explore their attributes.
+With this in mind, let us look at the structure of palindromes that occur as a 12-hour clock proceeds through its cycles.

 I will define two terms to divide the palindromes on the 12-hour clock set: